Huanshere/VideoLingo/README.md

 ## Installation

-Windows users can double-click `OneKeyInstall&Start.bat` to install (requires Git).
-The script will download Miniconda and install the complete environment.
-For NVIDIA GPU users, you need to first install [CUDA 12.6](https://developer.download.nvidia.com/compute/cuda/12.6.0/local_installers/cuda_12.6.0_560.76_windows.exe) and [CUDNN 9.3.0](https://developer.download.nvidia.com/compute/cudnn/9.3.0/local_installers/cudnn_9.3.0_windows.exe), then add `C:\Program Files\NVIDIA\CUDNN\v9.3\bin\12.6` to system environment variables and restart.

-MacOS/Linux users should install from source, requiring `python=3.10.0` environment.
+### Windows
+Simply double-click `OneKeyInstall&Start.bat` to get started.
+The script will:
+- Download and install Miniconda automatically
+- Install all required dependencies for both GPU and CPU

+Prerequisites: Git must be installed on your system.

+### macOS/Linux

 1. Clone the repository